-carrie fisher once sent a movie exec a cow’s tongue for sexually harassing her friend
+carrie fisher sent a movie exec a cow’s tongue after he sexually harassed her friend

 As if you needed any more reason to desperately miss Carrie Fisher.

 Image via Flickr

 This article was originally published by i-D UK.